-Alternate Board Member
+Principal Board Member

-Among Mr. Ortiz’s noteworthy accomplishments is his three terms as Mayor of Edmonston, Maryland.
-Edmonston was recognized as a Champion of Change by The White House and received a Bright Idea Award from Harvard’s Kennedy School of Government.
-He also worked as a Soros Justice Fellow to abolish the death penalty for juveniles, which culminated in the landmark 5-4 U.S. Supreme Court decision, Roper v.
+Earlier in his career Adam worked as an advocate working on equity and human rights issues, including as a Soros Justice Fellow at the American Bar Association to abolish the death penalty for juveniles which culminated in the landmark 5-4 U.S. Supreme Court decision, Roper v.
 Simmons.
-Mr. Ortiz was also Deputy Director for Amnesty International’s Midwest Office which worked to abolish the death penalty, stop police brutality, improve prison conditions, improve fairness for asylum, and release prisoners of conscience.
+Adam was also Deputy Director for Amnesty International’s Midwest Office which worked to abolish the death penalty, stop police brutality, improve prison conditions, improve fairness for asylum, and release prisoners of conscience.

 Adam has a B.A. in Public Policy from Goucher College in Towson, Maryland.